-We, and our Chief Executive Officer and directors and Thermo Capital Partners LLC and its affiliates, have each agreed not to (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock or (ii) enter into any swap or other arrangement that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of our common stock or any securities convertible into or exchange for our common stock, whether any such swap or transaction is to be settled by delivery of common stock or other securities in cash or otherwise, for a 90-day period from the date of this prospectus supplement, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Deutsche Bank Securities Inc. The foregoing restrictions do not apply to us with respect to the sale of the notes offered hereby and are subject to certain other exceptions.
+We, and our Chief Executive Officer and directors and Thermo Capital Partners LLC and its affiliates, have each agreed not to (i) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock or (ii) enter into any swap or other arrangement that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of our common stock or any securities in cash or otherwise, for a 90-day period from the date of this prospectus supplement, without the prior written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Deutsche Bank Securities Inc. The foregoing restrictions do not apply to us with respect to the sale of the notes offered hereby and are subject to certain other exceptions.